Roland Garros Tickets

 A ticket on the Phillipe Chatrier (Center Court) or Suzanne Lenglen Court will give you a reserved seat for the entire day on that particular court with access to all the outside courts except Court 1 which has its own specific ticket.
 If you have a ticket on Phillipe Chatrier you cannot access the Suzanne Lenglen court and vice-versa.
 Both of these show courts usually offer an equal level of featured singles matches through Wednesday of the second week of the tournament.
 From Thursday of the second week through the end of the tournament all of the featured singles matches are played on the Phillipe Chatrier Center Court.
 The overall seating capacity on the Philippe-Chatrier Court is 14,840, and on Suzanne Lenglen is 9,959.

+*What do Grounds Passes give access to?
 Grounds Passes also known as "Annexe tickets" are very popular as there are many great matches to enjoy on the outside courts during the first 10 days of the event.
-These French Open Grounds Passes give you access to ALL the outside courts, but does NOT give access to Phillipe Chatrier, Suzanne Lenglen, or Court 1.
+These French Open Grounds Passes give you access to ALL the outside courts but DO NOT offer access to Phillipe Chatrier, Suzanne Lenglen, or Court 1.

 Tickets for the 2015 French Open will be sent via email in PDF format to the email address you've provided us for shipping.
 Please note that French Open tickets are sent out first to clients who purchased tickets for the first week of the tournament, and then to clients who purchased tickets for the second week of the tournament.
 In general, as a rule from past years, you can expect to receive your tickets (via email) approximately 10 days to a week before YOUR first day of attendance at the tournament.
 You will be asked to confirm recipt of the ticket(s) we send you, confirming that your ticket(s) is exactly as you ordered.
 Specifically, that the name(s) of the person or people to whom the ticket(s) was to be transferred into is correctly spelled on the ticket(s).
 Tickets are guaranteed to be delivered at least ONE day prior to YOUR first day of attendance at the event.
 If you have any questions regarding the shipping of your tickets, please feel free to contact us.
 We understand that it can be very stressful waiting to recieve your tickets, but keep in mind that tickets are generally issued very late by the French Open and must be transferred into the names that you have provided us.
 We have a very rigourous distribution process that we go through to make sure all our clients receive exactly the tickets they ordered.
 Rest assured, your tickets will arrive, as per these guidelines.